1 dead, 6 rescued after gas explosion levels Baltimore homes

 “I jumped up to see what was going on.
 I looked out the bathroom window and there was a house on the ground,” she said.
 “It sounded like a bomb went off.”

+Dean Jones, 36, who lives nearby, said he ran to the scene and saw a mess of bricks, glass and cinder blocks.
+But he also saw a box of pancakes.

+“You could tell this was a house that people lived in,” he said.

-Neighbors scrambled toward the rubble, calling out for survivors.
-Kevin Matthews, who lives on the block, told The Sun that he could hear trapped children shouting: “Come get us!
-We’re stuck!”
-Firefighters and police officers then showed up and took over.
+Jones said he and others began calling out for survivors and were able to locate an older woman who firefighters eventually pulled out.
+Kevin Matthews, who lives on the block, told The Baltimore Sun that he could hear trapped children shouting: "Come get us!
+We're stuck!"

 Barry Leventhal, whose warehouse equipment business is about 150 feet (46 meters) from the blast site, said he was in his warehouse when the explosion erupted and shook his building, damaging lights and a concrete wall.